DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 safe data access.
 > "GA4GH is a policy-framing and technical standards-setting organization,
 > seeking to enable responsible genomic data sharing within a human rights framework.
-> Enabling responsible genomic data sharing for the benefit of human health. "
+> Enabling responsible genomic data sharing for the benefit of human health."

 The [driver projects promoted by GA4GH](https://www.ga4gh.org/how-we-work/driver-projects/) are the some of the best real world examples